Stock market today: Asian shares mostly lower after Wall Street retreat deepens

-TOKYO — Shares in Asia were mostly lower on Wednesday after Wall Street's ugly September got even worse, with benchmarks dropping back to where they were in June.
+TOKYO — Shares in Asia were mostly higher on Wednesday, shrugging off a sharp decline on Wall Street that took benchmarks back to where they were in June.

 In China, concerns continued over heavily indebted real estate developer Evergrande.
 The property market crisis there is dragging on China's economic growth and raising worries about financial instability.